Turbopump: Mechanical design

 These considerations and more demand high precision and high stiffness mechanical design.
 Bolted joints are generally the default method by which to join parts; some turbopumps have welded joints as well but require more careful consideration and analysis because of their generally lower stiffness, potential for thermally induced warpage of the parts during the welding process, as well as increased risk of fatigue over the life of the turbopump.
-In order for the rotor to act structurally as one rigid object, all of the components are stacked into one long stackup that envelops the entire shaft and then is preloaded onto it from both ends.
+In order for the rotor to act structurally as one rigid object, all of the components are stacked into one long stackup along the shaft that is then preloaded onto it from both ends.
 This moderately loads the ball bearings, which are usually of the angular contact type, which increases their stiffness.
 Typically the preload is supplied one end by a bolt clamping onto the nose of the inducer and threaded into the end of the shaft below it.
 Depending on the exact configuration of the turbopump, the other end could be another inducer (for the other propellant), or a turbine wheel which will also have preloaded bolt(s) onto the end of the shaft.

 Design of the shaft itself is driven by the need to carry high torque; the more torque it can carry the more power can be transferred from the turbine to the pump(s).
 Shaft power is the product of shaft speed and shaft torque.
 This high torque requirement drives the designer to maximizing the polar moment of inertia of the shaft.
 It is not uncommon for shafts to be hollow, as this maximizes this polar moment of inertia for a given weight of material.
 Shaft also need to transfer torque to the components of the rotor stackup.
-This can be accomplished via keyways, which carry less torque but are easier to manufacture, splines which generally carry higher torque but more difficult to manufacture and/or shear pins, which are common for components attached to the circular face of the shaft (i.e. turbine wheels).
+This can be accomplished via keyways, which carry less torque but are easier to manufacture, splines which generally carry higher torque but are more difficult to manufacture, or shear pins, which are common for components attached to the circular face of the shaft (i.e. turbine wheels).

+Rotorthrust Design

+It is imperative not to axially overload the bearings; doing so can lead to catastrophic failure of the turbopump and thus the engine.
+The rotor acts a rigid object that is almost entirely separated from the static pump casings; the only components preventing it translating up or down are the bearings on either end.
+There are significant axial forces (both hydrodynamic and aerodynamic) acting on each of the components on the rotor pushing it in an axial direction.
+The cumulative sum of these axial forces is known as the "rotorthrust" (not to be confused with the thrust of the entire engine).
+The major rotorthrust components are: